-If a project's total score within this category sums to more than 135 points, the system will adjust the score downward to 135.
+If a project's total score within this category sums to more than 13 points, the system will adjust the score downward to 13.

-1. Revitalizing Neighborhoods by Optimizing Project Site Use 35 points maximum
+1. Revitalizing Neighborhoods by Optimizing Project Site Use 3 points maximum

-Project w Il be awarded three points for meeting one of the following: Points Devel in urb existir opment on an Infill Site opment of housing on vacant and undeveloped parcels in dense areas, especially an and inner suburban neighborhoods.
-The development takes advantage of og infrastructure and promotes compact development that allows undeveloped or remain open and green. nentation requirement: A dated aerial photo of the site showing the outline of the site, or documentation of the infill designation from a government entity.
-Adapt ive Reuse of Non-residential Buildings or Structures 3 onversion to residential use of Non-Residential Buildings or Structures such as, t limited to, warehouses, schools, hotels, and hospitals. nentation requirement: A photo of the existing property and other third party nentation validating the previous use.
-Demo Buildir lition or Substantial Rehabilitation of Vacant, Abandoned, or Substandard nolition must be undertaken by the Sponsor and demolition costs included in the elopment budget. clea den pro pro cumentation requirement: For projects involving demolition, dated photos of the site arly showing the vacant, abandoned or substandard condition of the structures to be nolished or documentation from a government entity validating the status of the perty as vacant, abandoned, or substandard.
-For projects involving rehabilitation jects, a project capital needs assessment prepared by a third party verifying that abilitation will extend the life of the property by at least 15 years.
-Project will be awarded two points for meeting one of the following: • Dev velopment of a Brownfields Site Dev velopment of housing on a government designated Brownfields site. cumentation requirement: Documentation from a government entity or tribal ivalent designating the property as a Brownfield site. - Red covery of a Foreclosed Property in a foreclosure or deed in lieu of foreclosure Uni reci use qua of the project units must be acquired via foreclosure or deed in lieu of foreclosure. ts qualifying for these points must have been acquired by the Sponsor (or household ipient) directly via the foreclosure or the deed-in-lieu of foreclosure.
-Properties that the county or city as the intermediary between the lender and the Sponsor also lify.
-Units that passed through the ownership of other entities prior to acquisition by Sponsor (or the household recipient) do not qualify for points.
-2 sub cumentation requirement: Documentation from a third party evidencing that the ject property was a foreclosed property or that it was acquired via deed in lieu of pelosure. • Rel nabilitation of a Historic Building cumentation requirement: Documentation from the National Park Service or a state or content of the state or content of the state of the
+Pro pject will be awarded three points for meeting one of the following: Points • Development on an Infill Site Development of housing on vacant and undeveloped parcels in dense areas, especially in urban and inner suburban neighborhoods.
+The development takes advantage of existing infrastructure and promotes compact development that allows undeveloped land to remain open and green.
+Documentation requirement: A dated aerial photo of the site showing the outline of the entire site, or documentation of the infill designation from a government entity. • Adaptive Reuse of Non-residential Buildings or Structures 3 The conversion to residential use of Non-Residential Buildings or Structures such as, but not limited to, warehouses, schools, hotels, and hospitals.
+3 Documentation requirement: A photo of the existing property and other third party documentation validating the previous use. • Demolition or Substantial Rehabilitation of Vacant, Abandoned, or Substandard Buildings Demolition must be undertaken by the Sponsor and demolition costs included in the development budget.

+Documentation requirement: For projects involving demolition, dated photos of the site clearly showing the vacant, abandoned or substandard condition of the structures to be demolished or documentation from a government entity validating the status of the property as vacant, abandoned, or substandard.
+For projects involving rehabilitation, a project capital needs assessment prepared by a third party verifying that rehabilitation will extend the life of the property by at least 15 years.